wavefrontHQ/docs/pages/doc/logging_faq.md

 ### Search for Logs on the Proxy Log Files

-By default, the proxy logs entries are logged in the `wavefront.log` file, or you can configure the proxy to log all the raw blocked data separately.
-For details, see [Blocked Data Log](proxies_configuring.html#blocked-data-log).
+By default, the proxy logs entries are logged in the `wavefront.log` file.
+For details, see [Proxy Log Files](proxies_configuring.html#proxy-log-files).

 In the proxy log entries, search logs containing the following message: